anitarau/anitarau.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hi!
 I am a Postdoc with [Serena Yeung-Levy](https://ai.stanford.edu/~syyeung/) at the [Medical AI and Computer Vision Lab](https://marvl.stanford.edu) at Stanford Univeristy.
 My research focus in AI for surgery which includes both spatial and semantic understanding of surgical scenes from video.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.